sdiehl/wiwinwlh/tutorial.md

 import Control.Monad
 ```

-Or compiler-level flags and pragmas:
+To see compiler-level flags and pragmas, use:

 ```haskell
 λ: :set